An American called “Boom” scored a 1-punch KO then hit his defenseless, unconscious opponent with 2 hammer-fists on the canvas

 “I just took my time, I started slow in the first round found my rhythm then I put him away.”

-While the finish is so conclusive, it does not tell the complete story of the fight as the vast majority of the landed punches were Azure’s.
+While the finish was so conclusive, it did not tell the complete story of the fight as the vast majority of the landed punches were Azure’s.

 In the first round, he landed 36 of 73 strikes compared to Kelleher’s 10 of 50, who favored a strategy more reliant on takedown attempts (four).
 In the second, Azure landed 26 of 59 strikes compared to Kelleher’s 19 of 49.